-YouX is located at Level 4 of Hub Central and offers a variety of student services, special benefits, and activities.
-Check the website to find out about current events and the many clubs and associations that you can join: youx.org.au.
+\lending services available to those studying Foundation Studies, Degree Transfer and Pre-Master's Programs only and activities.
+Check the website to find out about current events and the many clubs and associations that you can join: auu.org.au.